For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Student bank account overdraft – If you have a student bank account, you'll likely have a 0% overdraft.
 This is one of the safest forms of borrowing, so if you're near to your limit, it's worth contacting your bank to see if they'll extend your allowance.
 Check out our guide to student overdrafts for more info.

 4. Get free money Although it's not a sustainable long-term source of income, there are a few ways to make free money requiring little or no effort.
-This includes bonuses for switching bank or utility provider, as well as making the most of referral codes.
+This includes bonuses for switching bank or utility providers, as well as making the most of referral codes.

 5. Make money fast From paid survey sites to selling photos online, we cover a whole host of options in our guide to quick money-makers.